saberespoder/sep-guidelines-draft/doc/index.md

 ## Pagination
 ![pagination](img/pagination.jpg)

-Use pagination when it's nesessary to break content or ruduce stress on databases.
+Use pagination when it's nesessary to break content or reduce stress on databases.

 Provide large click areas.